The Competitive Blind Spot: What Your Competitors Changed Last Month That You Missed

 Messaging and positioning.
 What language do they use on their homepage?
 What problems do they claim to solve?
 Who do they say they serve?
 When messaging changes, it often reflects a strategic shift — a new market segment, a new differentiator, or a response to market feedback you might be receiving too.

-Client signals.
+Patient signals.
 Who are they winning?
-Check their testimonials page, their case studies, their social media.
-New case studies in an industry you serve is a signal that they’re actively pursuing your market.
+Check their testimonials page, their before-and-afters, their social media.
+New case studies in a service area you offer is a signal that they’re actively pursuing your market.
 New hires announced on LinkedIn can indicate expansion into a capability area.

 Content and visibility.
 What are they publishing?
 Blog posts, guides, social media — content signals what they’re investing in.
 A competitor who starts publishing aggressively on a specific topic is positioning for that market.
 You should know about it before their content ranks above yours.